 I’ve often heard, and have also adopted, the word “thriving” to describe the desired state of our communities.
-But I’ve never really seen anyone define what “thriving” means.
+But I’ve never really seen anyone define what “thriving” means, especially when it comes to compensation.
 Someone surely has, though, so if you’re out there (or if you know that someone), please let me know!
 I’ll add it to our compensation equity resources compilation.

 When it comes to compensation, the problem of defining “thriving wage” has been equally challenging.
 We know how to identify minimum wage and even living wage (thanks to Dr. Amy K. Glasmeier, who created the MIT Living Wage calculator).
 But not thriving wage.

 Not having a definition of”thriving wage” is especially irksome to me because I want our framework to speak to a thriving wage, not minimum wage, living wage, or median wage.
 In our framework, we divide “salary” into two portions: one portion of everyone’s salary is exactly the same: the base pay.
-And another portion of everyone’s salary is differentiated, based on various factors.
+And another portion of everyone’s salary is differentiated, based on various, values-aligned compensation factors.

-When clients asked me where they should set the base pay, I used to say, somewhere between a living wage and the median wage (for a given geographic area).
+When clients asked me where they should set the base pay, I used to say somewhere between a living wage and the median wage (for a given geographic area).
 But something didn’t sit quite right for me in that advice.
 Does somewhere between living wage and median wage truly allow people to thrive (which, after all, was my stated goal)?
-And my answer was, no. Minimum wage isn’t even a living wage, let alone a thriving wage.
-And living wage also isn’t enough.
+And my answer was no. The minimum wage isn’t even a living wage, let alone a thriving wage.
+And a living wage also isn’t enough.

 Let me step back and explain.

 Let’s start with “living wage.”
 When it was first introduced, the minimum wage was meant to be a living wage.